okikio/native/packages/animate/README.md

 ## Promises and Promise-Like

-`animate()` is promise-like meaning it has `then`, `catch`, and `finally` methods, but Animate itself isn't a Promise (this is important to keep in mind when dealing with async/await asynchronous  animations).
-Animate's `then` resolves once the animation finishes.
+`animate()` is promise-like meaning it has `then`, `catch`, and `finally` methods, but `Animate` itself isn't a Promise (this is important to keep in mind when dealing with async/await asynchronous  animations). `Animate`'s `then` resolves once the animation finishes.
 The promise resolves to the options initially passed to `animate()`, making animation chaining straightforward and convenient.
 The [Getting started](#getting-started) section gives a basic example.

-Since Animate relies on native promises, you can benefit from all the usual features promises provide, such as `Promise.all`, `Promise.race`, and especially `async/await` which makes animation timelines easy to set up.
+Since `Animate` relies on native promises, you can benefit from all the usual features promises provide, such as `Promise.all`, `Promise.race`, and especially `async/await` which makes animation timelines easy to set up.

-> *An interesting quirk of Promises is that even though Animate is not a Promise, async/await still work with it because it has a `then`, and `catch`.*
+> *An interesting quirk of Promises is that even though `Animate` is not a Promise, async/await still work with it because it has a `then`, and `catch`.*

 ```javascript
 const play = async () => {